On 16th birthday, California student opens fire at his high school, killing two

 SANTA CLARITA, Calif.
-(Reuters) - A Southern California high school student pulled a .45 calibre semiautomatic handgun from his backpack and fired on fellow classmates on Thursday morning, killing two and wounding three others.
+(Reuters) - A Southern California high school student killed two classmates and wounded three others on Thursday, pulling a .45 caliber semiautomatic handgun from his backpack and emptying it in a matter of seconds as the school day began.

 He saved the last bullet for himself.
 It was his 16th birthday.

-The teenaged gunman, whose name was not provided by police, survived the self-inflicted gunshot wound to the head and was in grave condition in hospital, law enforcement officials said.
+The teenaged gunman, whose name was not provided by police, survived the self-inflicted gunshot wound to the head but was in grave condition in hospital, law enforcement officials said.

-“Video clearly shows the subject in the quad, withdraw a gun from his backpack, shoot and wound five people and then shoot himself,” Captain Kent Wegener of the Los Angeles County Sheriff’s Department told reporters.
+Captain Kent Wegener of the Los Angeles County Sheriff’s Department told reporters the entire incident, captured on videotape, took 16 seconds as the young man stood in one spot and fired on one student after another.

+“From right where he was standing, he doesn’t chase anybody, he fires from where he is until he shoots himself,” Wegener said.

 The two slain students were a 16-year-old girl and a 14-year-old boy.
 Two other girls, aged 14 and 15, were wounded, as was a 14-year old boy, Wegener said.

-Investigators said they did not yet know what could have driven the student to open fire at Saugus High School in Santa Clarita, 40 miles (65 km) north of Los Angeles.
+Investigators said they did not yet know what led the student to open fire at the school 40 miles (65 km) north of Los Angeles.

 Police said the accused shooter had acted alone.
 Investigators descended on his family home, blocking off the street.
 They found no further danger there.

-A next-door neighbour, registered nurse Jared Axen, said the suspect had seemed introverted, quiet and sad, possibly despondent over the loss of his father from a heart attack in December 2017.
+A next-door neighbor, registered nurse Jared Axen, said the suspect had seemed introverted, quiet and sad, possibly despondent over the loss of his father from a heart attack in December 2017.

 Axen, 33, said it was the boy who found his father deceased, not long after the older man had regained his sobriety and gotten his life “back on track” after years of struggling with alcohol abuse.